ianderrington/genai/docs/Understanding/architectures/rl_feedback.md

-# RLHF
+Reinforcement learning feedback provides a method to extend data-sparse examples to provide a way of training to produce entire output traces that are optimal.

-Reinforcement Learning From Human Feedback (RLHF) is a method that trains a policy model to predict the sequence of output results, based on a given input.
+In general, Reinforcement-learning feedback is a method that trains a policy model to predict an optimal sequence of output results given inputs.

+Starting initially from Reinforcement Learning From Human Feedback (RLHF), it has also evolved to include Reinforcement Learning from AI Feedback (RLAIF).

 !!! note "Key Takeaway"
     RLHF is a technique that trains a model to predict the best sequence of token outputs, conditioned on a given input.

-## Understanding RLHF
+## Understanding RLF

 During pre-training, the next token output is maximized probabilistically.
 However, this method does not always yield the optimal next token in different contexts or in response to varying inputs, as it may not be able to attend to relevant information properly.